Dutchas:

 'That wild well-being woman of the woods' experienced nature-based coach and facilitator - JK.

 JK (Jennie-Kate) brings years of experience working with thoughtful, deep-thinking men.
 As a coach and facilitator since 2017, [prior to that 15 years in leadership in public, private and third sector mental health and employability services] she's created spaces where men can truly be themselves - no pressure to fit stereotypes or perform a certain type of masculinity.
-Her approach blends practical, evidence-based techniques with intuitive understanding, offering a unique perspective that many men find refreshingly accessible and genuine.
+Her approach blends practical, evidence-based coaching & therapeutic techniques with intuitive understanding, offering a unique perspective that many men find refreshingly accessible and genuine.

 Her personality maybe as vibrant as her hair.
 Yet down to earth and kind hearted - here to help you grow confidence and understanding of yourself in the world.